buvis/docs/src/catalogue/minio-console.md

 ## Description

-A management console for minio server and operator
+A management console for minio server and operator.

 ## k8 at home search